JohnSwiftC/rustdllproxy/README.md

 cargo install rustdllproxy
 ```

-## Video Tutorial

-There's a video tutorial available [here](https://youtu.be/f7WVPpsBXNA).

-> **Note:** This video is now outdated.
-The process of writing functions remains the same, however the crate creation process and naming requirements have changed.

 ## Compatibility

 This crate currently only supports the standard DLL PE format. **.NET DLLs are not supported.**